carlag-raft/raft-exercise/README.md

 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
 Goal: Project Goals and Objectives (what is the project going to do)

-1. Set forth the goals of the project, discuss project’s priorities (15 minutes)
+1. Product Owner sets forth the goals of the project, group discusses project’s priorities (15 minutes)
 2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
    - Discussion of project deliverables
 3. Group colloborates to come up with high level functional and non-functional requirements (1 hour)